lokspel/SpawnAuth/README.md

 ## » About

-SpawnAuth keeps unauthenticated players away from the main world until they successfully log in or register.
-It saves their original location before moving them to a configured waiting spot and restores that location after authentication.
+Keeps unauthenticated players away from the main world until they log in or register.
+Their original location is saved before they are moved to a waiting spot and restored after successful authentication.

-SpawnAuth is designed to replace the built-in spawn/limbo handling of authentication plugins, avoiding issues such as players getting stuck at spawn, spawning in the wrong location after death, or other authentication-related edge cases.
-Disable the corresponding spawn/limbo features in your authentication plugin when using SpawnAuth.
+Designed to replace the built-in spawn/limbo handling of authentication plugins, preventing issues such as players getting stuck at spawn, spawning in the wrong location after death, or other authentication-related edge cases.

+It is recommended to disable the corresponding spawn/limbo features in your authentication plugin when using this plugin.

 ## » Dependencies